amfibolos/rekindle-aqa/README.md

 # Rekindle Test Automation Portfolio

 Welcome to the **Rekindle Test Automation Portfolio**.
-This repository showcases a collection of test automation modules designed to validate the Rekindle Book Store API.
+This repository showcases a collection of test automation modules designed to validate the **[Rekindle Book Store API](https://github.com/amfibolos/rekindle-book-store)**.
 The tests cover various aspects of the application, leveraging different technologies and frameworks to ensure robustness and reliability.

 ## Overview